 This output consists on the source code and mobile applications itself.
 The app lets the user to make different actions depending on the type or role it is.
 When a company logs into, a menu will be displayed in order to search students.
 This search can be customized by multiple options: ranking, marks, age, geographical area, college, university, vocational, and so on.
 Once there, you could get in touch with the chosen student.
 If an educational institution logs into, it can confirm the pending requests of students, who wants to be part of Talented Europe, as well as add comments or attachments to its profile.
 When a student logs into, he can propose himself to enter the plattform: several academic requirements will be needed.
 Notifications are a big part of this.
 A student will be notified when a company contacts him or when his educational institution accepts him.
 A company will be notified when a seeked profile enters the plattform.
 An educational institution will be notified when some of its students claim to get into the plattform.
 More notifications will be implemented though.

-The source code will be stored in a GitHub project, the “de facto” standard for software repositories.
+The source code is stored in a GitHub project, the “de facto” standard for software repositories.

-These apps will be implemented for the two most extended operative systems in mobile devices: Android and iOS.
-Although the source code of both applications can share the same design principles, it is clear that the programming language will be different.
-Android will be developed using Java and iOS will be developed using Swift.
+These apps have been implemented for the two most extended operative systems in mobile devices: Android and iOS.
+Although the source code of both applications can share the same design principles, it is clear that the programming language has been different.
+Android version has been developed using Java and iOS one has been developed using Swift.
 Good practices in development is a critical topic at this point.
 There are several documentation about this.
 A recent GitHub project has focused on good ways to develop a mobile application, both on iOS and Android. https://github.com/futurice/ios-good-practices is a good reference to define the structure of an iOS app: Xcode, CocoaPods, Arquitecture, “Event” Patterns, Networking, Assets, Debugging, Analytics, Deployment.
 On the other hand, https://github.com/futurice/android-best-practices is available as a guide on Android: Android SDK, Gradle, IDEs, Activities, Fragments, Resources, Test Frameworks, Emulators.

 Mobile applications are built having into account that a core part of the plattform has a REST API.
 Thus, when the app needs data, it makes transparent requests to this API.
 Therefore the core API is shared between all the application layers.
 Although the application makes this asynchronous requests, it holds a local database (usually sqlite or nosql) that acts like a cache.